Terre Haute, Indiana

 Not a ghost, completely corporeal.
 Elderly, white haired, wearing a fluffy terrycloth bathrobe.
 I couldn't make out a face.
 She was standing parallel to us, facing the night stand.
 As if she was about to turn out the light.

-I screamed.
+I yelled.
 She vanished.

 Joseph jerked his head away.
 "What's wrong?
 Did I bite you?"